Edward Cornwallis: Military career

 In the 20th regiment, led by Brig.
 General Thomas Bligh, Edward Cornwallis participated in the Battle of Fontenoy during the War of the Austrian Succession.
 He fought under Colonel Craig, who was killed in action.
 Cornwallis took over command of the regiment and organised a retreat.
 Cornwallis's regiment lost eight officers and 385 men.
-While the retreat was respected by the military, the British public chided expedition for their losses.
+While the retreat was respected by the military, the British public chided the expedition for their losses.

 Cornwallis played an important role in suppressing the Jacobite rising of 1745.
 After fighting with the victorious government soldiers at the Battle of Culloden, he led a regiment of 320 men north for the pacification of the Scottish Highlands.
 The Duke of Cumberland ordered him to "plunder, burn and destroy through all the west part of Invernesshire called Lochaber."
 Cumberland added: "You have positive orders to bring no more prisoners to the camp."
 Cumberland's campaign was later described by one historian as one of unrestrained violence.
 Cornwallis ordered his men to chase off livestock, and destroy crops and food stores.
-Against Cornwallis' orders, some soldiers raped and murdered non-combatants in an incident to intimidate Jacobites from further rebellion.
+Against Cornwallis's orders, some soldiers raped and murdered non-combatants in an incident to intimidate Jacobites from further rebellion.

 In 1747 Cornwallis was made a Groom of the Bedchamber, serving in the households of both kings George II and George III until 1764.
 He also became MP for Eye from 1743 to 1749 and then for Westminster for 1753 to 1762, in Parliament he was seen as an Old Whig.